dimitrios-git/vim-theme-default-16/README.md

 " see :h vundle for more details or wiki for FAQ
 " Put your non-Plugin stuff after this line
 ```

+Then install with `:PluginInstall` and enable with `:colo default-16`.

 ### Manual Installation
 Alternatively, copy the `vim-theme-default-16.vim` file in to your